letsconnectvpn/lc-daemon/README.md

 This generates a file in `/var/lib/vpn-daemon/c/07d1ccc455a21c2d5ac6068d4af727ca` with the content `profile1 profile2`.
-This will be reviewed by the OpenVPN `--client-connect` script to make sure the CN is allowed to use the profile it wants to use.
+This will be reviewed by the `CLIENT_CONNECT` call to make sure the CN is allowed to use the profile it wants to use.

 As the CN is bound to a certificate that expires, we do not need to record when this particular CN is no longer allowed to connect.